codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 <img src="../../../images/icons/error.png">{:/}).

 **Step types and filters**
-Steps in a workflow are either Kubernetes resources (Pods, Containers), Argo templates and template invocators (DAG, Step, StepGroup), or Argo Event resources (Event Sources, Sensors).
+Steps in a workflow are either Kubernetes resources (Pods, Containers for example), Argo templates and template invocators (DAG, Step, StepGroup for example), or Resources (Event Sources, Sensors).
-For more information, see [Template types in Core concepts](https://argoproj.github.io/argo-workflows/workflow-concepts/#template-types).

-Event-type steps have labels within the step to differentiate them from workflow steps.

-{% include image.html
-  lightbox="true"
-  file="/images/workflows/argo-events-in-wrkflow.png"
-  url="/images/workflows/argo-events-in-wrkflow.png"
-  alt="Argo Event steps in workflow" caption="Argo Event steps in workflow" max-width="30%"
-  %}

-Filter by step type (Node), status (Phase), and Argo event resources (Resource).
+> Important: Node and Phase filters for steps have an _AND_ relationship.
+To see results, you must select at least one Node type and Phase status.

  {% include image.html
   lightbox="true"